coach1988/IPTV-Solution/README.md

 - Overwrite handling: Allow for a convenient way to replace things such as channel name, channel groups, etc.
 - Service files: Ship it with some systemd units
-- User session limits: Implement some enforcement of concurrency limits for upstream playlists
 - It is far from complete, so probably many additional things

 ## How to run